 A couple of weeks ago I wrote about being average.
-I’ve had a little time to mull it over, and I wonder if being average is just being unmotivated, or not really wanting to work hard.
+I’ve pondered if it’s just being unmotivated, or not really wanting to work hard.

 Nah, I don’t think so.

 It’s all relative, for one thing.
 Not all NBA basketball players are Steph Curry.
 Does he work harder?
 How should I know?
 My point is that all the other NBA players work hard and are highly motivated, and are really, really good, but there’s only a star or two on each team, all the rest are basically an “average” bunch of very good players.

 Does hard work guarantee that you’ll be extraordinary?
 Nope.
 Hard work to me is getting up at the crack of dawn and digging ditches.
 It also means getting a medical degree, but even that doesn’t make you any better than every other doctor.
 There are only a few famous stand-outs like Dr. Oz.
 Isn’t he a wizard?
 (Okay that’s a bad pun and truly a stretch for a laugh but I’m writing about a serious subject and it is HARD WORK to find something funny about it.)

 Face it, most of us are average.
 We may have an occupation that society holds in higher esteem, like doctors, but there are thousands of doctors, and only a few Jonas Salk’s (invented the polio vaccine).
 Are the famous ones any better than the one I go to who thumps my knee with a little pointed hammer and my leg springs up like a catapult and I nearly kick him in the… I’ve got amazing reflexes.

 Doctors save lives, but so do fire fighters, construction crews who build safe buildings, suicide prevention operators, and garbage collectors (“I’ll just die if I have to smell those stinky fish bones another day!”).